Math 8 Functions and Modeling

 Introduction

-This course aims to refresh and provide some conceptual foundation to several mathematical topics
+This course aims to refresh and reinforce the conceptual foundations behind several topics commonly

-commonly encountered at grade-school level.
-The job of a teacher is often one of selection; choosing
+encountered in grade-school mathematics.
+The job of a teacher is often one of selection: choosing

 examples and explanations suited to the level and experience of your students.
-To do this effectively,
+To select effectively,

 We start with two motivational problems.